-Students will conduct a micro-teach (10-15 minutes) of a biblical passage.
-Possible teaching context include: Sunday School class, home group, or seminary classroom.
+You will conduct micro-teach (10-15 minutes) of a biblical passage.
 The lesson plan must be an original plan created by the student.
 The micro-teach lesson must consist of:

 - a. an opening activity

 - b. reading the scripture passage

 - c. one learning method/activity

 - d. a closing activity.